Kbassem10/Algo_visual/README.md

 - If you encounter import errors, make sure the `algorithms/__init__.py` file is properly importing all algorithm files.
 - For Flask errors, check the console output for detailed error messages.
 - Make sure all required directories exist before running the application.

-## Contributing

-1. Create a new branch for your feature
-2. Implement your changes
-3. Test your implementation thoroughly
-4. Submit a pull request for review